Short Story - The Hanging Day - Grant Eagar

 "Sarah, you just want to delay the inevitable."
 He turned to where the deputy was hiding.
 "Broom!
 They’re gone now, come out from underneath the porch and help me finish the hanging."

 The Sheriff scowled and reached into his pocket and fished out the parchment.
-He read, "Sarah Anne Sanchez, you’ve been convicted of poisoning your husband, a Mister John Angus Sanchez, as well as bribery, and assaulting a gentleman.
+He read, "Sarah Anne Sanchez, you’ve been convicted of poisoning your husband, Mister John Angus Sanchez, as well as bribery, and assaulting a gentleman.
 You have been sentenced to hang.”
-He turned to her, “we have heard this before, why the need to repeat it?”
+He turned to her, “We have heard this before, why the need to repeat it?”

 She smirked.
 "It did not say to hang me until I was dead, just to hang me.
 I have already been hung.
 I admit it was not a great hanging but a hanging nonetheless."